One of my favorite movies growing up was Groundhog day 1993.

 Here are some thoughts that cause me stress and anxiety: “I don’t have time” or “I don’t know how to do this” or “I’m going to look like an idiot” or I’ll probably screw this up” or “ this person is difficult”.

-We break out of the cycle by creating new thoughts.
+We break out of the cycle and get unstuck by creating new thoughts.

 Your brain loves to solve problems, it was designed for this very task of getting you out of a thought loop.